MicrosoftDocs/learn/learn-pr/azure/intro-data-classification-protection/includes/3-what-is-data-classification.md

 After you define what data is sensitive for your organization or your business, you need to classify that data.
-Data classification is important as it allows you to differentiate various type of sensitive data and also to prepare the data for the appropriate level and method of protection.
+Data classification is important as it allows you to differentiate various types of sensitive data and also to prepare the data for the appropriate level and method of protection.

 ## What is data classification?